P-p-H-d/mlib/README.md

 ##### M\_LIKELY(cond) / M\_UNLIKELY(cond)

-M\_LIKELY / M\_UNLIKELY gives hints on the compiler of the likehood of the given condition.
+M\_LIKELY / M\_UNLIKELY gives hints on the compiler of the likelihood of the given condition.

 #### Preprocessing macro extension